 By the middle of the 1830s, city leaders in the United States found out what London’s elites had decided years earlier.
 Lancaster was no savior.
 His overinflated promises couldn’t match the difficulties of corralling and educating a modern city’s children.
 His relentless self-promotion couldn’t erase the complicated issues of finance and discipline that modern urban school systems needed.
 The promise of Lancasterian schools collapsed just as suddenly as it had taken over.

-In my new book, tentatively titled The System: Joseph Lancaster and the Delusion of Early School Reform, I’m exploring this first episode in America’s long struggle with systematic urban school reform.
+In my new book, tentatively titled The System: Joseph Lancaster and the Roots of America’s Public Schools, 1800-1840, I’m exploring this first episode in America’s long struggle with systematic urban school reform.
 In the first decades of the 1800s, reformers and politicians learned the bitter lessons that new generations of reformers from John Dewey to Michelle Rhee have found themselves relearning in every century.

 Why is school reform so difficult?
 As Joseph Lancaster’s dramatic story illustrates, reformers overpromise.
 They sell an impossibly simplistic bill of goods.
 Politicians latch on, desperate for votes, desperate to be seen taking decisive action.
 Parents and teachers allow themselves to hope.
 Every time—in every city, in every century—when the dust settles, ambitious reformers and politicians have moved on and schools stay the same.

-UPDATE: Good news–I’ve received a generous Alstott Morgan fellowship from the American Antiquarian Society.
-This funding will allow me to spend plenty of time in the AAS’s world-famous archive.
-Among many other things, AAS holds Joseph Lancaster’s papers, so I’m looking forward to digging in to their collections soon.
+UPDATE: Good news–I received a generous Alstott Morgan fellowship from the American Antiquarian Society.
+This funding allowed me to spend plenty of time in the AAS’s world-famous archive.
+Among many other things, AAS holds Joseph Lancaster’s papers, so spending time in Worcester gave me a painfully intense perspective into Joseph Lancaster’s personality and many flaws.
 Thanks, AAS!